Chart Color Schemes

 Newtown has a typical household mix, with a higher-than-average median household size

-Family households account for 68.0% of all households, including 32.3% couples with children, 26.4% couples without children, and 8.7% single parent families.
-Non-family households constitute the remaining 32.0%, with lone person households at 28.4% and group households comprising 3.6% of the total.
+Family households account for 68.0% of all households, consisting of 32.3% couples with children, 26.4% couples without children, and 8.7% single parent families.
+Non-family households constitute the remaining 32.0%, with lone person households at 28.4% and group households comprising 3.6%.
 The median household size is 2.5 people, larger than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households